mtlynch/spaceduck/_posts/2018-02-16-sia-metrics-collector.md

 Sia Metrics Collector tracks all of these metrics over time.
 Here's a graph of how those costs changed as my Sia node formed 50 contracts of 3.33 SC each, then began uploading data:

-{% include image.html file="renter-spending-dev-sm.png" alt="Renter spending over time" max_width="836px" link_url="/images/2018-02-16-sia-metrics-collector/renter-spending-dev.png" %}
+{% include image.html file="renter-spending-dev.png" alt="Renter spending over time" img_link=true %}

 You may notice something unexpected about storage spending (the red line).
 I expected it to strictly increase, but there are several instances around the four-hour mark where it decreases.